rufig/spf/docs/papers/intro.en.md

 SPF has a non-standard word `REQUIRE ("word" "file" -- )`, where `word` should be the one defined in `file`.
 If this word is already present in the system, `REQUIRE` will consider the library already loaded.
-In this way, the duplicated loading of libraries is avoided.
+This prevents loading of the same libraries again.
 For example:

 	REQUIRE CreateSocket ~ac/lib/win/winsock/sockets.f